Zachary-TWH/ledger-txn-api/README.md

 # Double-entry-ledger

 A REST API for a double-entry bookkeeping ledger, built with FastAPI and PostgreSQL.
 Designed to mirror the kind of financial transaction system you'd find at a crypto exchange or fintech backend.
 Built this to learn backend engineering properly.
-Every design decision was made deliberately.

 ## What it does